-Somehow I got rid of time without even noticing it.
+Somehow I got rid of time without even noticing.

-Last week, I was walking the streets of Dayton, Ohio, the scorching peephole sun overhead, and someone stopped me and asked me for the time.
-I looked up at the sun-kissed sky and responded with two words: “It’s daytime.”
+Last week I was walking the city streets, the scorching sun overhead, and someone stopped me and asked me for the time.
+I looked up at the sky and responded with two words: “It’s daytime.”

-I didn’t mean for my answer to sound glib or off-putting in any way, but it was the only answer I had.
+I didn’t mean for my answer to sound glib or off-putting, but it was the only answer I had.
 I didn’t have my phone with me, and I don’t own a watch.
-And the truth is I didn’t have any idea what time it was.
+Truly, I had no idea what time it was.

-Throughout my minimalist journey, I’ve learned manythings, often experimenting and forcing myself to change and grow: I stopped buying junk, I got rid of my TV, I killed the internet at home, I stopped using a dishwasher, I started questioning my possessions, I donated 90% of my stuff, I left corporate America, I cleared my plate, I stopped trying, I got into the best shape of my life, I got rid of my goals, and I started contributing to other people in meaningful ways.
+Throughout my minimalist journey, I’ve learned a lot about change, often forcing myself to grow by way of experimentation: I stopped buying junk, I got rid of my TV, I killed the Internet at home, I stopped using a dishwasher, I started questioning my possessions, I donated 90% of my stuff, I left corporate America, I got into the best shape of my life, I got rid of goals, and I started contributing to other people.

-I did many of these things to test my limits, to grow as an individual, but I wrote about these experiences to show you they are possible, and often easier than we think.
+I did many of these things to test my limits, to grow as an individual, but I wrote about these experiences to show people changes are possible—and often easier than we think.

 I sold my watches.